kingston-hackSpace/Bulb_lighting/Metallic_lamp.md

 # METALLIC LAMP

-If your project involves metal, you **MUST use a 3-core cable, which includes EARTH wiring.**
+If your project involves metal, you **MUST use a 3-core cable, which includes EARTH wiring.** This is a legal and essential safety requirement.

 ⚠️ NEVER wire on your own!
 Book a consultation with a hackSpace technician.